 About the Instructors

-Heath Bartosh is co-founder and Senior Botanist of Nomad Ecology, based in Martinez (CCo, SnFrB), and a Research Associate at the University and Jepson Herbaria at UC Berkeley.
-As Nomad’s senior botanist, Heath ensures his staff are properly trained in plant identification and rare plant survey methodologies.
+Heath Bartosh is founder and Principal Botanist of Nomad Ecology, based in Martinez (CCo, SnFrB), and a Research Associate at the University and Jepson Herbaria at UC Berkeley.
+As Nomad’s Principal Botanist, Heath ensures his staff are properly trained in plant identification and rare plant survey methodologies.
 After graduating from Humboldt State University, Heath began his career as a professional botanist and since then he has designed and conducted rare plant inventories on nearly 150,000 acres of land in the San Francisco Bay Area.
 He is currently the chair of the Rare Plant Program Committee at the state level of CNPS.
 His role on this committee is to ensure these programs continue to develop current, accurate information on the distribution, ecology, and conservation status of CA’s rare and endangered plants, and help to promote the use of this information to influence onsite plant conservation in CA.

 Aaron E. Sims